 3. Organize It by Technology

 Maybe you have expertise in several different languages and want to highlight your programming range to potential employers.
-Or maybe you haven’t worked with your favorite technology for a while but would like to again and need to prove to the person looking over your resume that you’re qualified.
+Or maybe you haven’t worked with your favorite technology platform for a while but would like to again and need to demonstrate to the person reviewing your resume that you’re qualified.

 In these cases, grouping your experience by the type of project, technology, or language is the way to go.